-Chef Stephanie Izard developed this Peruvian-inspired steak saltado recipe pairing New Zealand grass-fed skirt steak with a delicious sauce.
-Served with roasted potatoes and vegetables, this flavorful and filling meal is sure to delight your family or friends!
+This Peruvian-inspired steak saltado recipe pairs New Zealand grass-fed skirt steak with a delicious sauce and roasted potatoes and vegetables.
+It’s a flavorful and filling meal that is sure to delight your family or friends!

 Tip: Make sure to slice the meat across the grain to ensure deliciously tender meat.
 Locate the grain of the meat (the direction that the muscle fibers run) and position your knife across the grain to create an “x” with the grain.
 Don’t skip this step, it’s important!

 - 10 oz New Zealand grass-fed skirt steak (Tip: look for the Taste Pure Nature logo)

 - Kosher salt